-Acoustic Research Labs Pty Ltd in NATA Accredited Laboratory Number 14172.
+Acoustic Research Labs Pty Ltd is NATA Accredited Laboratory Number 14172.
 Accredited for compliance with ISO/IEC 17025 - calibration.

-The results of the tests, calibrations and/or measurements included in this document are traceable to Australian/national standards
+The results of the tests, calibrations and/or measurements included in this document are traceable to SI units.

-NATA is a signatory to the ILAC Mutual Recognition Arrangement for the mutual recognition of the equivalence of testing, medical testing, calibration and inspection reports
+NATA is a signatory to the ILAC Mutual Recognition Arrangement for the mutual recognition of the equivalence of testing, medical testing, calibration and inspection reports.